Mike Mukula

-George Michael Mukula, commonly known as Mike Mukula, is a Ugandan businessman, politician and a professional pilot.
-He represented Soroti Municipality from 1996 to 2016 in the parliament of Uganda.
-He owns a conglomerate of 28 companies under the Mukula Group of Companies.
-He is a member of the ruling National Resistance Movement and currently holds the position of Vice Chairman (Eastern Region) for the ruling National Resistance Movement in Uganda.
+George Michael Mukula, commonly known as Mike Mukula, is a Ugandan businessman, politician, and pilot.
+He represented Soroti Municipality in the Parliament of Uganda from 1996 to 2016.
+He is associated with the Mukula Group of Companies and is a member of the National Resistance Movement, where he serves as the party’s vice chairman for the Eastern Region.

 Early life and education

-Mukula was born in Soroti, Teso sub-region in the Eastern Region of Uganda on 27 August 1956.
+Mukula was born in Soroti District, Teso sub-region in the Eastern Region of Uganda on 27 August 1957.
 He attended local schools before he was admitted to the Kenya School of Flying at Wilson Airport in Nairobi, Kenya.
-He completed his pilot's training in the United States and attended the IDF Military Colleges from 2000 to 2001 graduating in Counterterrorism.
+He completed his pilot's training in the United States and attended the IDF Military Colleges from 2000 to 2001 graduating in Counterterrorism, Security and Defense intelligence.
 He is a Harvard Kennedy School fellow from the class of 2004-2005, specializing in political and economic reforms in government.
 In 2005, he was awarded a Master of Business Administration by Nkumba University.
 In 2009, he received an honorary doctorate degree by the Latin University of Theology, based in Torrance, California, USA.